tudinfse/linux-sgx-driver/documentation/ioctl.md

 1. Copies the user-supplied SIGSTRUCT and EINITTOKEN structures into kernel space
 2. Flushes pending enclave pages `EADD`ed by the worker thread in background (see above)
-3. Calls `EINIT`, retries several times on failure:
-    - `EINIT` might fail because of an interrupt storm
+3. Calls `EINIT`, retries several times on failure, first with spinning, then with sleeping (`EINIT` might fail because of an interrupt storm)
-    - so first try to spin several times, then try to sleep a bit several times
 4. On success, marks the enclave as initialized

 Note that after this step, SGX 1.0 disallows adding/measuring new pages.